 On top of decreasing the pain, this molecule also works as an anti-inflammatory.
 This is a double benefit, because the molecules that are secreted by the glia cells and irritate the nerve cells are a kind of inflammatory factors, which in turn are inhibited by this substance too.

 The substance has a difficult name: palmitoylethanolamide.
 We will continue to call it PEA.
 Our own nerve cells and surrounding cells produce this pain relieving and anti-inflammatory substance during chronic pain.
-It is our own natural painkiller.
+It is our own natural painkiller and it works well with other endogenous substances such as anadamide.
 A small Italian scientific organization followed the directions of professor Montalcini and first developed a tablet containing PEA.
-Now a supplement is available in capsule form that can be given to patients with severe pain in whose cases no other remedy seems to help.
-The brand name is PeaCure.
+Now a supplement is available in capsule form and also as a liposomal product, which is the most efficient one, that can be given to patients with severe pain in whose cases no other remedy seems to help.

 PEA: who has been treated?

-In the mean time thousands of patients have been treated with this substance and often with very impressive results.
+Since its discovery in the mid-20th century, thousands of patients have been treated with this substance and often with very impressive results.
 PEA showed to decrease pain after multiple sclerosis, severe back pains, hernia pain, shingles, pain from pinched nerves like the carpal tunnel syndrome and pain due to diabetes, just to name a few.
 For this reason we give PEA a green light for the treatment of pain.
 It looks like this substance can also offer relief for migraines.

 Dosing and the use of PEA for migraines

-Start with 1200mg of PEA per day, divided over the morning and evening after meals.
-PeaCure comes in 400mg capsules.
+If you’re taking PEA in capusles, start with at least 1200mg of PEA per day, divided over the morning and evening after meals.
+Also, for severe pains, you can go up to twice as much per day.
+PEA comes in 400mg capsules.
 If the pain decreases after 2 months you can change to one capsule twice a day.
 During a migraine attack, take an extra capsule by opening it and placing the powder under the tongue to let it melt.

 Jasmin, luc et al. Can satellite glial cells be therapeutic targets for pain control?
 Neuron gliabiology 2010Dodick D, Silberstein S. Central sensitization theory of migraine: clinical implications.
 Headache 2006;46(Suppl.
 4):S182–91.